Markov chain entropy games and the geometry of their Nash equilibria: Introduction

-where the diagonal terms are such that the row sums are zero for all rows and $L_{\pi}$ is the $\pi$-dual of $L$ (see Section \ref{sec:prelim}).
-Note that $P_{-\infty}$ is the classical Metropolis-Hastings generator in continuous-time while $P_{\infty}$ has been investigated in a series of work in \cite{DM09,Choi16,CH18}.
-In view of the minimum or maximum that appears in these two generators, it seems natural to seek game-theoretic explanations of these two objects.
-Indeed, as shown in our Example \ref{ex:1mix} below, when the $f$-divergence $D_f$ is chosen to be the total variation distance, $P_{-\infty}$, $P_{\infty}$ and their convex combinations can be understood as (part of) a mixed strategy Nash equilibrium of a Markov chain entropy game of probabilist against Nature, thus offering a possible answer to the question of Miclo.
+can be interpreted game-theoretically.
+Here, \(L_{\pi}\) is the \(\pi\)-dual of \(L\), and diagonal terms are set so that each row sums to zero (see Section~\ref{sec:prelim}).
+While \(P_{-\infty}\) corresponds to the classical continuous-time Metropolis-Hastings generator, \(P_{\infty}\) has been studied in \cite{DM09,Choi16,CH18}.
+Since both involve pointwise minimum or maximum operations, a game-theoretic interpretation is natural.
+As we show in Example~\ref{ex:1mix}, when \(D_f\) is taken to be the total variation distance, both \(P_{-\infty}\), \(P_{\infty}\), and their convex combinations can be understood as part of a mixed strategy Nash equilibrium in the entropy game.
+This gives a possible answer to Miclo’s question.

-We summarize our main contributions as follow: \begin{enumerate} \item \textbf{Introduce the two-person Markov chain entropy games of a probabilist against Nature.} This naturally generalizes the game of a statistican against Nature \citep{H97,HO97,GZ06}, where instead of Markov generators the game in these references involves probability measures.
+We summarize our main contributions as follows: \begin{enumerate} \item We introduce the two-person Markov chain entropy games of the probabilist against Nature.
+This naturally generalizes the game of the statistican against Nature \citep{H97,HO97,GZ06}, where instead of Markov generators, the game in these references involves probability measures.